 Step 1: Install and launch iMyFone Fixppo on your computer and get your iPhone connected with a USB cable to the PC.

 Step 2: Select the 'Standard Model' and follow the onscreen instructions when prompted for entering 'DFU/Recovery Mode', so that the software will initiate fixing your iPhone.

 Step 3: After entering the DFU/recovery mode, the tool will automatically detect the latest iOS version for your device.
 You need to download it by tapping the 'Download' button.

 Step 4: Tap the 'Start to Fix' button once the firmware downloading is complete.
 Once iMyFone Fixppo fixes your iOS issues (iPhone turns off for no storage), your iPhone should restart as normal.

 2.2.
 Use iTunes to Restore iPhone If iPhone Storage is Full and Cannot Start

 Step 1.
-Make sure to update iTunes on your PC to the most recent version and quit if there is an open session of iTunes.
+Make sure to update iTunes on your PC to the most recent version and quit it if there is an open session of iTunes.
 Connect your iPhone with the PC and follow the guide below to put your device into recovery mode.
-Then allow it to successfully connect with iTunes.
+Then allow it to connect with iTunes.

 - For iPhone 6S and older/iPad/iPod touch, you need to push and hold the 'Home' and 'Top' (or Side) buttons together until you see the 'connect to iTunes' screen.

 - In iPhone 7/7 Plus devices press and hold the 'Side' and 'Volume Down' buttons concurrently until the 'connect to iTunes' appears on the screen.

 Step 2.
 Click on the 'Restore iPhone' button after that and iTunes begins reinstalling the iOS and making your device work like normal.

 Step 3.
 As soon as the 'Restore' process gets completed, you need to set up your device again from scratch.